-O Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the State.
+Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.

-Specify the types of medication errors that providers are required to record:
+Specify the types of medication errors that providers are required t o record: -- ----------- iv.

-iv.
 State Oversight Responsibility.
-Specify the State agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency.
+Specify the state agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed

 ODP monitors performance of providers in the administration of medication to waiver participants both directly and indirectly.
 As described in section G-3bi, direct monitoring occurs through annual Department licensing reviews.
 In addition, the ODP Oversight Process indirectly evaluates individual waiver participant's medication information.
 Each AE is monitored by reviewing a sample of waiver participants' records.
 Direct monitoring occurs when the AEs and Supports Coordinators monitor medications for participants.
 Supports Coordinators monitor medication administration and practices in the manner described in G-3bii.
 AEs monitor the performance of Supports Coordinators and review medication errors through their risk management processes including evaluating the information about how the errors occurred in order to intervene with a provider that shows poor medication administration practices.
 Health Care Quality Units (HCQUs) also provide indirect monitoring of medication administration through their individual case and provider reviews.
 When HCQUs, Supports Coordinators, and AEs review medications, the results are communicated to ODP in a number of ways.
-Provider issues related to implementation of the Medical Director to be addressed either at the level of the provider or the level of the course.
+Provider issues related to implementation of the Medication Administration Program course are referred to the nurses or the Medical Director to be addressed either at the level of the provider or the level of the course.
 Licensing documents findings in their licensing reports, and communicates any issues around the implementation of the course to the regional nurses and the ODP Medical Director by phone, email or in person.